khainn03/Absenteeism-Prediction/README.md

 ### Reference and Example Datasets:
 - **Original Dataset (`Absenteeism_data.csv`):** The raw absenteeism dataset used for the project.

-- **New Dataset for Prediction (`Absenteeism_new_data.csv`):** A sample new dataset provided for demonstration purposes.
-It showcases how to structure data for predictions using the trained model
+- **New Dataset for Prediction (`Absenteeism_new_data.csv`):** A sample dataset provided for testing the trained logistic regression model.
+It is used to demonstrate the process of making predictions on new data using the implemented model.

 ## Project Output